antsmartian/lets-build-express/chap01/CHAP01.md

 ```

 Once we create the lazy router, we are are setting up the `router's` details via `route` call.
 Remember, the application has only
 one router (See the implementation of  `lazyrouter`).
-Since our Route also implements all the HTTP methods, we are
+Since our `Route` also implements all the HTTP methods, we are
 calling the `route` method, by passing in the incoming argument:

 ```
 route[method].apply(route, slice.call(arguments, 1));
 ```

-This will actually create a `Layer` in `Route` whose `handle` will be the passed in argument.
+This will actually create a `Layer` in `Route` whose `handle` will be the passed in argument (which is actually the
+handle we need to get executed when a path is matched).

 Also we are going to expose a `listen` function on application: